DatagirlieAD/HumanResourceEDA/README.md

 - **Employee Retention**: Analyzing the percentage of employees staying in the company over a period
 - **Turnover Rate**: Tracking the rate at which employees leave the organization
-- The average employment tenure for terminated employees is 2 years
+- The average employment tenure for terminated employees is 8 years
-- Department  has the highest turnover rate at 65%
+- Department of Marketing and Accounting has the highest turnover rate at 65%
 - Active employees total N, with the most employees in department A